bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 At this point it's clear to me that macOS is not meant to be an OS for tinkerers, but rather for consumers.
 That's not a bad thing, it just doesn't sit very well with me.

+On a more practical note, here are a few things that have bothered me with macOS in recent years:

+- Pushing aggressively for the use of the App Store, which limits what applications can do.
+The OS tries hard to dissuade you from using any externally procured applications.
+- Bringing some applications and weird features from iOS to macOS (has anyone ever used the launchpad?).
+- The need to reinstall XCode after each macOS upgrade.
+- Almost every major OS upgrade breaks Homebrew or some tool that I use (like Karabiner, a keyboard remapping utility).
+- macOS ships by default with Emacs 22.
+That's not a typo.
+As noted above there are plenty of outdated Unix tools that ship with macOS.
+- Cheap tricks to obscure some problems, like hiding the remaining battery life estimation.

+I can go on, but I'll stop at this point.
+I hope you get the idea.

 ## The New Hardware

 Here's the hardware that I got: